Braathens SAFE Flight 253: Rescue

 Ten people survived the crash.
 The captain was killed in the crash, and a passenger died sometime later of heart problems related to the stress of the accident.
 The accident occurred in an isolated area, in bad weather, and at a very inaccessible site for the search and rescue party.
-The passengers stayed at the aircraft for a day, waiting for rescue.
+The passengers stayed at the crash site for a day, waiting for rescue.
 Kirkvaag was aware of the dangers to the injured and frozen passengers if they should fall asleep.
 He introduced a roll-call every ten minutes, and Kirkvaag improvised a radio program to keep up spirits.
 The accident and rescue operations generated a large media interest, especially via radio, which was compounded by a celebrity being amongst the passengers.